wasilpaw/osc_web/content/post/website_hosting.md

 ### Overview

 {{<figure src="/website/github_deploy2.png">}}
-Free hosting of static websites is provided by a service call [render.com](https://render.com/).
+Hosting of static websites is provided by many services and in this tutorial we will use one of them: [render.com](https://render.com/).
 Render can build a Hugo website basing on the source code.
 It has an integration with GitHub and can automatically rebuild the website every time we commit a change.

 ### Github
 We will use Github to store the source files for our website.
 If you don't have a github account, please register using [https://github.com/signup](https://github.com/signup).